arieltanami/java-course/README.md

     │   ├── page29_2.java           # Read characters until '#' is entered, and print how many characters were entered │   └── page29_3.java           # Read names until 'zerubavel' is entered, and print how many names were entered ├── page30                  # 09/01/2024
-    │   ├── page30_2.java           # Read the num of boxes loaded on ships until -77 is entered, then calculate and print the total number of boxes
+    │   ├── page30_2.java           # Read the num of boxes loaded on ships until -77 is entered, then calculate and print the total num of boxes
     │   ├── page30_3.java           # Reads game codes and ticket orders, print the orders, and stop when the game code is 0 │   ├── page30_4.java           # Collect pool entrance data and prints subscription nums greater than 1000 │   ├── page30_5.java           # Register students for an art class and print the total num of registrations, stop when the input is "noname"